mgrimace/Homelab/LXCs/Dashboards_Homepage.md

 Then, I stopped, removed, and rebuilt the container: `docker stop homepage`, `docker rm homepage` , `docker compose up -d`

-on other containers without ibramenu, make a Dockerproxy directory in opt/appdata, make a new docker compose file and add the following:
+On other containers that were created without ibramenu, make a Dockerproxy directory in opt/appdata, make a new docker compose file and add the following:

 ```yaml
 version: "3.3"